+Before downshifting, make sure the engine will not go into the tachometer's red zone in the lower gear.
 Your Honda's transmission has four forward speeds, and is electronically controlled for smoother shifting.
 It also has a "lock-up" torque converter for better fuel economy.
 You may feel what seems like another shift when the converter locks.

-On cars with Continuously Variable Transmission (CVT): To operate your Honda's Continuously Variable Transmission (CVT), refer to the page 109.
+On vehicles with Continuously Variable Transmission (CVT): To operate your Honda's Continuously Variable Transmission (CVT), refer to the page 145.